OpenSourceEconomics/econ-project-templates/README.md

 This is a collection of templates where much of this automation is pre-configured via describing the research workflow as a dependent acyclic graph (DAG) using [Waf](https://code.google.com/p/waf/).
 You just need to:

-* Download the template for the main language in your project (Stata, Matlab, Python, R, ...)
+* Download the template for the main language in your project (Stata, Matlab, Python, R, ...).
-* Move your programs to the right places and change the placeholder scripts
+* Move your programs to the right places and change the placeholder scripts.
-* Run Waf, which will automatically figure out which parts of the project need to be rebuilt
+* Run Waf, which will built your entire project the first time you run it.
+Later, it will automatically figure out which parts of the project need to be rebuilt.

 The branch names follow the main language used in a particular example.
 You should base your project on the branch that specifies the language that you will use most (you can easily add in support for more languages, just a single line if it is supported).